cynicalduckling/folder-sorter/README.md

-# folder-sorter
+# Folder sorter script

-sorts files in a folder using custom configuration
+Sorts files in a folder using custom configuration